damiendupraz/youtube-android/README.md

                 @Override
                 public void onComplete(Video video) {
-                    //call back on video upload is completed, the Video object provides the video ID with the getId() methode }
+                    //call back on video upload is completed, the Video object provides the video ID with the getId() method }
             });

+#ongoing development